Updated: May 21

 From a performance coaching perspective, I suspect the answers to each of these questions for the majority of golfers will not make good reading!
 So why is that?

-I would love to find out so please email me your answers in the link below.
+I would love to find out so please email me your answers at the link below.

 Interestingly, when golfers do ‘practice their putting’ it tends to be just stroke and technique that they work on rather than trying to master green reading, aiming, force control, mental readiness, their equipment and visual strategies which all affect performance.
 Notably, of all the principle putting tasks, stroke and technique have attracted the most attention from coaches, and players.
 Instructional articles, blogs and videos are commonplace with very few (if any) addressing other principal putting tasks.
 This is interesting because scientific research suggests golfers need to practice more on green reading and aiming as a priority.
 So, rather than purchasing a new driver that gets used maybe 11 or 12 times per round that may or may not improve your game, have some principal putting task lessons with your local pro and that will be a much better strategy for your game improvement.